recommend-games/blog/content/posts/sdj_2024_3/index.md

 > Native American tribes were dispossessed and killed.
 Railroad laborers were exploited, mistreated, and injured.
 While designing this experience, we found no way to include these elements within the lighter theme of the game.

 The German edition made it somehow even worse by translating "light" as "shallow".
-I don't say that every game needs to address every possible problematic aspect of its setting nor that the jury shouldn't have nominated {{% game 390092 %}}TtR Legacy{{% /game %}} because of it, but a note like just seems like a poor excuse.
-Harald Schrapers, the jury chairman, wrote an essay in Spielbox 2024/2 expressing his disappointment about the thematic embedding – yet still ranks {{% game 390092 %}}TtR Legacy{{% /game %}} amongst [his top games of 2024](https://gamesweplay.de/).
+I don't say that every game needs to address every possible problematic aspect of its setting nor that the jury shouldn't have nominated {{% game 390092 %}}TtR Legacy{{% /game %}} because of it, but a note like this just seems like a poor excuse.
+Harald Schrapers, the jury chairman, wrote an essay in Spielbox 2024/2 expressing his disappointment about the thematic embedding – and yet he still ranks {{% game 390092 %}}TtR Legacy{{% /game %}} amongst [his top games of 2024](https://gamesweplay.de/).

 ## Who will win?